 Company Values: Be Colourful, Bold, Unique

-Commonplace values such as integrity, service and innovation show mediocre ambitions.
+Commonplace values such as service, integrity, innovation and teamwork show mediocre ambitions.
 Aspire to a grand purpose?
 Champion values that are colourful, bold and unique.

 Once a company has clarified its purpose and agreed its mission, the next step is to work out how to get there.
 Corporate ‘values’ explain what matters to a business.
 Part description, part aspiration, values show what customers, shareholders, employees and society might expect as they engage with an organisation.